chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 #### Different Versions of Cookbooks

-To view different versions of cookbook:
+To view different versions of a cookbook:

 - Select a cookbook from the list.
-- The interface contains a dropdown list for versions.
-Select any version to view the details.

-{{< note >}}
-The dropdown shows the latest version of the cookbook.
-{{< /note >}}
+- View the different versions of the cookbook using the dropdown list.

 {{< figure src="/images/automate/view-different-versions-of-cookbook.png" alt="Versions of a Cookbook">}}

 #### Cookbook Content

-Select the content tab to view the recipes and other optional components of a cookbook.
-It also contains the files or directories of the components.
+Select the **content** tab to view the recipes and other components of a cookbook.
+This view also contains the files or directories of the components.
 To view the cookbook content, select the file from the component list.

 {{< figure src="/images/automate/contents-of-a-cookbook.png" alt="Cookbook Contents">}}